missionpinball/mpf-docs/config/switch_player.rst

 The ``switch_player:`` section of your config is where you can replay a series of switches for testing purposes.
+Also have a look at the :doc:`MPF monitor </tools/monitor/index>` for interactive testing purposes.

 This is an example: